SKNCEL

 theordinary.com

 Radical ingredient transparency.
 Products are named after their formulas ("Niacinamide 10% + Zinc 1%").
-The Regimen Builder is a 7+ question quiz that outputs AM/PM routines with one-click basket add.
+The Regimen Builder is a 7+ question quiz.
 Site navigation is by category and Targeted Solutions — the Prep → Treat → Seal model is the regimen framework, not the nav.

 Ingredient-first naming Regimen Builder (7+ Qs) Prep · Treat · Seal Minimal aesthetic Cult following